wohaco/despace/venus_mobile_explorer.md

 Launched on an Atlas V 551 in either 2021 or 2023, the carrier spacecraft carries the VME lander to Venus on a Type II trajectory.
 After release from the carrier, the VME lander enters the atmosphere, descends on a parachute briefly, and then free-falls to the surface.
 Science is conducted on descent and at the surface ([EVN‑003](venus.md), [EVN‑006](venus.md)).
 While collecting data at the first site, the bellows are filled with helium and when buoyant, rise with the gondola, leaving the helium pressure tank on the surface.
 Driven by the ambient winds, the gondola floats with the bellows for ~220 minutes, conducting additional science.
 At the completion of the 8 – 16 km aerial traverse, the bellows are jettisoned and the gondola free falls back to the surface, where final surface science measurements are performed.

 The total mission time in the Venus atmosphere is 6 hours, which includes 5 hours in the near surface environment.
-The VME lander transmits data to the flyby carrier spacecraft continuously throughout the 6-hour science mission ([EVN‑092](venus.md)).
+The VME lander transmits data to the fly‑by carrier spacecraft continuously throughout the 6-hour science mission ([EVN‑092](venus.md)).
 After losing contact with the VME lander, the carrier spacecraft then relays all data back to Earth.

 The scientifically compelling highland regions known as tessera hold the most potential for providing new insight into the thermal evolution of the Venus interior, including the possibility of the preservation of ancient continental crust and the role of water in Venus’ past ([EVN‑052](venus.md)).
 The ability to sample the major elements and mineralogy (particularly SiO₂, FeO, MgO, S-bearing, and OH-bearing minerals) of such surfaces in multiple locations decreases statistical sampling uncertainty ([EVN‑086](venus.md)).
 Imaging these unique terrains in optical wavelengths at very high spatial resolutions will provide new insights into the physical processes that have contributed to the evolution of the Venus surface ([EVN‑085](venus.md), [EVN‑093](venus.md)).
 Because of the super-critical CO₂ lower atmosphere, illumination is extremely diffuse (dominated by Rayleigh scattering) and there are no shadows at the Venus surface ([EVN‑032](venus.md)).